FelixOnline/v2/content/articles/2011-1-20-menswear-in-milan-trendwatch.md

 subtitle: >
   Every type of gentleman is catered for on the menswear runways this season, from the fashionably daring to the handsomely debonair
 date: "2011-01-20 19:46:05 +0000"

 # Attributes from Felix Online V1
 id: "613"
 old_path: /fashion/613/menswear-in-milan-trendwatch-
 aliases:
  - /fashion/613/menswear-in-milan-trendwatch-
+imported: true
+comments:
+ - You have shed a ray of sunshine into the forum Taknhst4TF7a  jwrnljpfhgpv

 # Article Taxonomies
 categories:
  - fashion
 tags:
+authors:
+ - stv07

+# Homepage control params
 headline: true
 featured: true